cevs89/integration-trello-fastapi/README.md

 * install linters requirements  `pip install -r requirements/linters.txt`

 ### How to run linters?
-There are 2 types of linters:
+There are 4 types of linters:
 * Black: Which formats the python code to black style: `black app/`
 * Flake8: which analyze code: `flake8 app/`
 * Isort: isort your imports, so you don't have to: `isort app/ --profile black`
 * Safety: Safety packages: `safety check -r requirements/file_name.txt`

+### You can also run all linters as follows:

+`pre-commit run --all-files`